Center for

 Features of REDCap that protect participants’ privacy and data security include:

-- Physical Security: CHRC’s REDCap is hosted on virtualized servers that run on UD IT’s VMware Cluster which is located inside UD IT’s Data Center on Chapel St., Newark, DE.
+- Physical Security: CHRC’s REDCap is hosted on virtualized servers that run on UD IT’s VMware Cluster which is located inside UD IT’s Data Center.
 Access to the Data Center is restricted to only authorized core personnel may access the facility un-escorted.
 The data center is monitored 24/7 by onsite operation staff.
 The REDCap server is subject to the University’s network scanning and is closely monitored for security and performance.
 The server is backed up nightly using VMware snapshots (by UD IT).
 Additionally, the database is backed up by CHRC, ensuring that the data can be made available in the event of a system issue.
-The nightly database backups are transferred each week to a server located in an offsite data center facility (DaSTOR) in Wilmington, DE.
+The nightly database backups are transferred each week to a server located in an offsite data center.
 Database backups are stored for 3 years.

 - Electronic Security: The REDCap server is housed behind the UD firewall with exception rule to allow HTTPS traffic to/from the REDCap server.
 All web-based data transmissions are encrypted with industry-standard SSL methods.